About the Island

 Best Time to Visit

-Any time!
 The climate of North Stradbroke Island is subtropical with warm, moist summers and mild winters.
 The average annual rainfall is 1587mm and the temperature range in the summer months (December to February) is from 22 – 30°C and in the winter months (June to August) is 12 – 20°C

 Geography, Flora and Fauna